Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning: Floquet Hamiltonian Learning in DQS: Numerical Examples

 \subsubsection{Rotation errors, and determining the optimal Trotter step}

 We consider now the case in which the rotations in Eq.~\eqref{eq:HeisenbergTrotterizTranslInv} are affected by qubit-dependent over- or under-rotations with strength $\delta\theta$, as

 with $\delta\theta_j$ uniformly sampled in $[-\delta\theta,\delta\theta]$.
-As mentioned in the introduction, such rotation errors become more important for smaller Trotter steps: the optimal Trotter step at which the DQS most accurately simulates the target Hamiltonian is determined by a tradeoff between rotation errors and Trotter errors, dominant for large $\tau$.
-Here, we show that such optimal Trotter step can be determined from our procedure.
+Such rotation errors become more important for smaller Trotter steps: the optimal Trotter step at which the DQS most accurately simulates the target Hamiltonian is determined by a tradeoff between rotation errors and Trotter errors, dominant for large $\tau$.
+Here, we show that such optimal Trotter step can be determined using FHL.

 In Fig.~\ref{fig:RotErrsHeis} we show an example of our scheme applied in presence of rotation errors.
 In Fig.~\ref{fig:RotErrsHeis}(a) we show the parameter distance $\Vert\boldsymbol{c}^{\mathrm{targ}}-\boldsymbol{c}^{\mathrm{rec}}\Vert$ between the reconstructed coefficients and the target ones $\boldsymbol{c}^{\mathrm{targ}}$ (the ones corresponding to the target Hamiltonian), as a measure of the accuracy of the DQS.
 Different colors correspond to different strengths $\delta\theta$ of the rotation errors.
 As can be seen in Fig.~\ref{fig:RotErrsHeis}(a), for each $\delta\theta$, there is a clearly visible minimum separating the regimes of dominating Trotter errors (large $\tau$) and dominating rotation errors (small $\tau$): this minimum can be used as an estimate for the optimal Trotter step for the DQS.
-As shown in Fig.~\ref{fig:RotErrsHeis}(b), the same behavior is observed in $\lambda_1(\tau)$ for an Ansatz encompassing the target Hamiltonian \eqref{eq:HeisenbergTarget}, i.e., $\mathcal{A}=\{X,XX,YY,ZZ\}$ (yellow data).
-An Ansatz capturing all operators generated by the imperfect rotations leads to scaling down to the noise threshold, as expected.
+As shown in Fig.~\ref{fig:RotErrsHeis}(b), the same behavior is observed in the learning error $\lambda_1(\tau)$ for an ansatz encompassing the target Hamiltonian \eqref{eq:HeisenbergTarget}, i.e., $\mathcal{A}=\{X,XX,YY,ZZ\}$ (yellow data).
+An ansatz capturing all operators generated by the imperfect rotations leads to scaling down to the noise threshold, as expected.